ReswitchedWeekly/ReswitchedWeekly.github.io/_posts/2017-12-13-Development-Setup.md

     - Debian and Ubuntu do not.
         - You will need to add the [official llvm apt](https://apt.llvm.org/)
         - I recommend setting llvm-5 and clang-5 as default, but it isn't necessary.
+    - Fedora is also not up to date.
+        - You can download prebuilt binaries from the llvm website or build it yourself.
 - Python2 and Pip2

 ## Mephisto
+Mephisto recently got a dockerfile.
+For information on that check the readme.
 ### Build Unicorn
 ```
 git clone https://github.com/reswitched/unicorn.git